valkey-io/iovalkey/README.md

 });
 ```

 This feature is useful when using Amazon ElastiCache instances with Auto-failover disabled.
 On these instances, test your `reconnectOnError` handler by manually promoting the replica node to the primary role using the AWS console.
 The following writes fail with the error `READONLY`.
 Using `reconnectOnError`, we can force the connection to reconnect on this error in order to connect to the new master.
-Furthermore, if the `reconnectOnError` returns `2`, ioredis will resend the failed command after reconnecting.
+Furthermore, if the `reconnectOnError` returns `2`, iovalkey will resend the failed command after reconnecting.

 On ElastiCache instances with Auto-failover enabled, `reconnectOnError` does not execute.
-Instead of returning a Redis error, AWS closes all connections to the master endpoint until the new primary node is ready. ioredis reconnects via `retryStrategy` instead of `reconnectOnError` after about a minute.
+Instead of returning a Redis error, AWS closes all connections to the master endpoint until the new primary node is ready. iovalkey reconnects via `retryStrategy` instead of `reconnectOnError` after about a minute.
 On ElastiCache instances with Auto-failover enabled, test failover events with the `Failover primary` option in the AWS console.

 ## Connection Events